 Stauskas finished his career averaging 14.1 points, 2.9 boards and 2.3 assists per game.
 He started 69 of his 75 career games and helped Michigan reach the National Championship game in his freshman season and the Elite Eight in his sophomore campaign.

 Another season at Michigan would have likely vaulted Stauskas into the Top 5 on this list.

-He played the game with uncommon toughness and determination often guarding opponents 4-5 inches taller and 40-50 pounds heavier yet maintaining a precise shooting touch on the offensive end, despite the physical toll that he took.
+He played the game with uncommon toughness and determination often guarding opponents 4-5 inches taller and 40-50 pounds heavier.
+Yet he was able to maintain a precise shooting touch on the offensive end, despite the physical toll that he took.

 Novak was a three-time team captain and three-time winner of the Thad Garner Leadership award and the Steve Grote Hustle Award.
 Novak earned Honorable mention All-Big Ten honors as a senior and was a finalist for the Lowes Senior Class Award.

 When Novak and his cohort, Stu Douglass, arrived on campus Michigan Basketball was lying dormant.
-By the time they left, the Wolverines had made 3 NCAA Tournament appearances in their 4 year careers and were a rising power nationally.
+By the time they left, the Wolverines had made three NCAA Tournament appearances in their four year careers and were a rising power nationally.